When the energy of compassion and love touches us, healing establishes itself. -- Thich Nhat Hanh

 My favorite books are the Ringing Cedars of Russia series, by Vladimir Megre'.

 In the past few years I have become increasingly aware and disturbed by the destruction of our planet and unsustainable way in which we as a species are living.
 It has become clear to me that we must change.
-Otherwise catastrophe will occur across the whole planet in the form of many disasters on a scale which Man has never seen or experienced.
+Otherwise catastrophes which are occuring around the Earth will continue to occur in the form of many disasters on a scale which Man has never seen or experienced.
 Please read my essays and watch the documentaries I have linked, and consider what you learn from them.

 If you find any dead links or have any questions, please send me an email.